Slides

-HTML presentations for courses taught by the Chapman Research Group.
+HTML presentations from courses and talks by the Chapman Research Group.

 ATOC 4815/5815: Scientific Programming, Data Analysis and Visualization